AathifZahir/quick-translate/README.md

 1. Enter text into the text box.
 2. Click the "Translate" button to get the translation.
 3. The translated text will appear below, with proper RTL support if the language requires it.
+4. Click the "Switch to RTL" or "Switch to LTR" button to toggle the layout direction manually.

 ## License